bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 0: 00:18:20

 anyway.
-In either case, I mean, RSA is a work in progress.
+In either case, I mean, RSK is a work in progress.
 They would still like it to become a drive chain.

 Speaker 1: 00:18:27